luftywiranda13/generator-bunny/contributing.md

 ## Committing and Pushing changes

 This project uses [semantic-release](https://npmjs.com/package/semantic-release) to do automatic releases and generate a changelog based on the commit history.
 So we follow [a convention](https://github.com/conventional-changelog/conventional-changelog-angular/blob/ed32559941719a130bb0327f886d6a32a8cbc2ba/convention.md) for commit messages.
 You don't have to follow this convention if you don't like to.
-Just know that when we merge your commit, we'll probably use "Squash and Merge" so we can change the commit message.
+Just know that when we merge your commit, we'll probably use “Squash and Merge” so we can change the commit message.

 ### Opt into git hooks